sciduck/sciduck.github.io/_posts/2020-12-11-Livewired.md

 ---

-Every man is born as many men and dies as a single one.
+Every human is born as many and dies as one.

 ![Cover](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1580794624l/51778153._SX318_SY475_.jpg)
 ## Your brain is physically changing as you read this.